 Professional experience

-• Research intern, the Alan Turing Institute (Autumn 2025)
+• Intern, The Alan Turing Institute (Autumn 2025)

 • Data engineer, Geolytix (2022–2025)